 The Permaculture for Educators Course isn't like any other course.
 At a time when finding practical solutions in how you can affect change in your school and community has never been more needed, this training helps unfold the opportunities that you DO have.
 Including but so much more than assessing, designing and implementing school gardens and garden education programs, this course provides a set of tools and experiences that aim foremost to enliven education for you!

-Seventh Generation Education: A permaculture Teacher Training for Child & Youth Educators is our new name for our Foundational teacher training course.
-The course is six full days (Monday through Saturday) from 8:45 to 5pm each day, with an introductory evening the Sunday before (5pm-8pm).
-There is an Introduction to Permaculture weekend (8:45am-4pm) the Saturday and Sunday leading up to each Foundations course for those participants without prior permaculture certificate or comparable 12-hour intro to permaculture.
+The course runs six full days (Monday through Saturday) from 8:45 to 5pm each day, with an introductory evening the Sunday before (5pm-8pm).
+There is an Introduction to Permaculture weekend (8:45am-4pm) the Saturday and Sunday leading up to the course for those participants without prior permaculture certification or comparable 12-hour intro to permaculture.

-Seventh Generation Education is a professional and personal development opportunity designed for parents, teachers and mentors of children ranging in age from early childhood to high school who desire to explore how education reform intersects with the environmental & social movements.
-Through learning about permaculture ethics, principles and methods as they relate to school, classroom, community, curriculum and teaching design, this course illuminates ways that permaculture can be applied to all aspect of teaching and weaves best practices of both implicit and explicit methods as essential elements of your teaching design.
+This course is a professional and personal development opportunity designed for teachers mentors and educators of children ranging in age from early childhood to high school who desire to explore how education reform intersects with the environmental & social movements.
+Through learning about permaculture ethics, principles and methods as they relate to school, classroom, community, curriculum and teaching design, this course illuminates ways that permaculture can be applied to all aspects of teaching and weaves best practices of both implicit and explicit methods as essential elements of your teaching design.